BBC Radio Cymru

-BBC Radio Cymru is a Welsh language radio network owned and operated by BBC Cymru Wales, a division of the BBC.
-It broadcasts on two stations across Wales on FM, DAB, digital TV and online.
+BBC Radio Cymru is a Welsh language radio station owned and operated by BBC Cymru Wales, a division of the BBC.
+It broadcasts across Wales on FM, DAB, digital TV and BBC Sounds.

-The main network broadcasts for 18 1/2 hours a day from 5:30am to midnight with overnight programming simulcast from the BBC World Service after closedown.
+The station broadcasts general factual and entertainment programming for 18 1/2 hours a day from 5:30am to midnight with overnight programming simulcast from the BBC World Service after closedown.

-A second station, Radio Cymru 2, providing separate music and sports programming, broadcasts on digital and online platforms.
+Its sister station, BBC Radio Cymru 2, providing separate music-led programming at certain hours of the day, broadcasts on digital and online platforms.

-Radio Cymru's managing editor is Dafydd Meredydd, a former presenter and producer for both stations.
+The managing editor of BBC Radio Cymru is Dafydd Meredydd, a former presenter and producer.